Pakistan, last night announced that announced they would grant consular access to Kulbhushan Jadhav.

 The announcement came nearly six weeks after a meeting between Indian officials and Jadhav did not materialise amid differences between New Delhi and Islamabad on the terms of the consular access to the retired Indian navy officer.

-Indian officials have accepted consular access to Jadhav for 2 hours on noon on Monday.
+Indian officials have accepted consular access to Jadhav for 2 hours on noon today.
 The decision could be Pakistan trying to extend an olive branch while relations between India and Pakistan are tensed post the Kashmir issue.
 Earlier Pakistan had offered consular access with a condition attached that one Pakistani official would be present.

 Jadhav, 49, was sentenced to death by a Pakistani military court on charges of "espionage and terrorism" in April 2017, following which India had moved the International Court of Justice (ICJ), seeking a stay on his death sentence and further remedies.